M2000h/My-Projects/Console Snake/README.md

 This is simple Snake-Game on Console

 ## Installing
-For simplicity I give you only cpp file, so can easy copy it and paste
+For simplicity, there is only cpp file, so can easy copy it and paste